redis/redis-doc/docs/management/persistence.md

 ### How I can switch to AOF, if I'm currently using dump.rdb snapshots?

-There is a different procedure to do this in version 2.0 and later versions, as you can guess it's simpler since Redis 2.2 and does not require a restart at all.
+If you want to enable AOF in a server that is currently using RDB snapshots, you need to convert the data by enabling AOF via CONFIG command on the live server first.

+**IMPORTANT:** not following this procedure (e.g. just changing the config and restarting the server) can result in data loss!

 **Redis >= 2.2**

+Preparations:

 * Make a backup of your latest dump.rdb file.
 * Transfer this backup to a safe place.

-* Issue the following two commands:
+Switch to AOF on live database:

-* `redis-cli config set appendonly yes`
+* Enable AOF: `redis-cli config set appendonly yes`
-* `redis-cli config set save ""`
+* Optionally disable RDB: `redis-cli config set save ""`
+* Wait for AOF rewrite to finish persisting the data.
+You can do that by watching `INFO persistence`, waiting for `aof_rewrite_in_progress` and `aof_rewrite_scheduled` to be `0`, and validate that `aof_last_bgrewrite_status` is `ok`.
+* **IMPORTANT:** Update your `redis.conf` (potentially through `CONFIG REWRITE`) and ensure that it matches the config above.
+(If you forget this step, when you restart the server, the configuration changes will be lost and the server will start again with the old configuration, resulting in a loss of your data.)

+Next time you restart the server:

-* Make sure your database contains the same number of keys it contained.
+* Make sure your database contains the same number of keys it contained previously.
 * Make sure writes are appended to the append only file correctly.

-The first CONFIG command enables the Append Only File persistence.

-The second CONFIG command is used to turn off snapshotting persistence.
-This is optional, if you wish you can take both the persistence methods enabled.

-**IMPORTANT:** remember to edit your redis.conf to turn on the AOF, otherwise when you restart the server the configuration changes will be lost and the server will start again with the old configuration.

 **Redis 2.0**